-The following is a list of upcoming projects for 2018-2019.
-Please consider contributing your time, talent, and treasure to one or more.
+The following is a list of projects from 2019-2020.
+Please consider contributing your time, talent, and treasure.
 If you have any questions, suggestions, or wish to sign up to assist with any project please contact Tina Lindberg at email@example.com or 202-362-3323 x15.

 Poor Box Donations

 Each month of the year donations to the Poor Box are dedicated to a project, or an agency needing financial support on a regular and on going basis.

 The Northwest Center seeks to promote the dignity of women and a respect for all human life.
 We seek to accomplish this goal by offering the loving support and comprehensive aid necessary to enable all women to continue their pregnancies, deliver healthy babies, and adequately care for themselves and their children.

 February – FAIR Girls

 The FAIR Girls home office in Washington, D.C. offers compassionate care to prevent the exploitation of all girls, with a special emphasis on girls who have experienced homelessness, life inside the foster care system, sexual abuse, and trafficking.

 March – Martha's Table